Changing Careers? 5 Tips on Where to Start

 The thought of changing careers can seem like a scary prospect, but it’s much more common than you think.

 Gone are the days of staying in the same job and company until you receive a golden retirement clock.
-Today, the average person changes their careers at least five times in a lifetime.
+Today, the average person changes their career at least five times in a lifetime.

-When you’re feeling frustrated with your current job, it can be tempting to switch your career path.
+When you’re feeling frustrated with your current job, it can be tempting to switch your career path on a whim.
 However, before you decide to make the jump, you may want to read our advice first.